Free Antique Appraisal Apps vs Professional Appraisal: When a Report Matters

 Free antique appraisal apps are practical when you are still sorting a pile of unknown items and need a fast, low-friction estimate.
 Use them when you want one of these outcomes first:

-• Market triage: decide whether a piece is likely broad, modest, or potentially high-value.
+• Market triage: decide if the item is modest, high-value, or worth deeper review.

 • Photo check discipline: apps force you to capture clearer images, which is a surprisingly useful habit if you are new to valuation.

-Know the blind spots before you trust a phone estimate
+See the blind spots before you trust one number

 Use this reality check: